 - Add seasonings and stir.
 Simmer for 5 minutes.

 - While you’re cooking, bring a small pot of salted water to boil and add the uncooked pasta.
 Boil for 10 minutes or so, until al dente, according to your package instructions.
 Drain and add the noodles to the pan.

 - Transfer the ingredients to a baking dish and top with shredded cheddar cheese.

-- Bake for 10 minutes, until cheese is melted.
+- Bake for 10 minutes at 350 degrees F, until cheese is melted.